raynardj/category/README.md

 ```

 ## Performance
-The running spead of this library mostly depends on python dictionary and numpy operations.
-Though python a 'slow' language, such application is pretty fast, and not easy to improve using other language.
+The running speed of this library mostly depends on python dictionary and numpy operations.
+Though python is a 'slow' language, such application is pretty fast, and not easy to improve using other language.

 Here we compare the this library with the [Rust implementation](https://github.com/raynardj/rust_category)